 The final oral examination is primarily a defense of the dissertation but may also cover the general fields of knowledge pertinent to the degree.
 The examining committee shall include your doctoral committee and any other members of the faculty in attendance who are eligible, according to COE criteria, to participate on dissertation committees.
 Your committee chair will be responsible for conducting the final examination.
 While the examination is open to the public, only those faculty members eligible to participate on doctoral committees may ask questions and vote.
-All members of your doctoral committee must attend and vote with at least one faculty member in the room with the student during the defense.
+All members of your doctoral committee must attend and vote with at least one faculty member in the room with you during the defense.
 In order to pass the final oral examination, a minimum of three-fourths of those voting must vote to pass you.
-In the event of a failed final examination, a second and last attempt may be scheduled, at the request of the major department, after a lapse of at least three months.
-There is no automatic right to a second defense.